RobertsLab/Paper-DNR-Geoduck-Proteomics/analyses/SRM/2017-11-26-Stats-analysis-steps.md

     9. Compare total abundance between sites (sum peptide abundance)

 Each environmental variable:
+    1. Edit pH, DO & Salinity data:
+      a.
+Remove data from exposed time points, as determined from tidal charts
+      b.
+Identify and remove outliers from pH, DO & Salinity data
+      c.
+Recombined outlier-scrubed data with Temp, Tide data.
-    1. Normality of each env. variable (all time points)
+    2. Assess Normality of each env. variable (all time points)
-    2. Determine P-adjusted, correct for multiple comparisons (P/4)
+      * Found to be non-parametric (pH is kinda, but let's assume not).
+Dataset is large (>6000 for each parameter), so did not determine lambda via `tukeytransform` function.
+Instead, used Krusgal-Wallis non-parametric analysis in lieu of ANOVA
-    3. N-way ANOVA for each env. variable by location
+    3. KW test for each env. variable by location, by region
-    4. Post-hoc test (name?) to ID differences
+    4. Dunn Test post-hoc test to ID differences
+    5. Use bonferroni correction for P-adjusted in tests
-    5. Ultimate goal: which env. variables are different between locations?
+    6. Ultimate goal: which env. variables are different between locations?
+      a. basically all of them.

 Prep for regression model:
-    1. Mean, median, variance, % above & below 1 (or 2) st. dev from mean
+    1. Calculate summary statistics: mean, variance, sd, min, max, median, %>1 sd from mean, %>2 sd from mean
     2. Plot() all env. variables- are any linearly related, aka not independent?
 If so, need to include interaction parameter in regression model.
     3. Plot() protein peptides against each other to confirm linear correlation; equation should be ~1:1.
     4. If all correlated select 1 peptide to use in regression model; highest abundance is best.